n76/Symphony/README.md

 ===========
 |Permission|Use|
 |:----------|:---|
-READ_EXTERNAL_STORAGE|Needed to access music stored on your microSD card.
+FOREGROUND_SERVICE|Required in Android 9.0 and higher to display player notification READ_EXTERNAL_STORAGE|Needed to access music stored on your microSD card.
 WAKE_LOCK|So the player can go to the background without stopping